Severe Thunderstorm Warning issued for Jefferson, Lewis, Oswego by NWS - News Break

 Severe Thunderstorm Warning issued for Jefferson, Lewis, Oswego by NWS

-Effective: 2021-07-08 17:12:00 EDT Expires: 2021-07-08 18:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Torrential rainfall is occurring with this storm, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Jefferson; Lewis; Oswego The National Weather Service in Buffalo has issued a * Severe Thunderstorm Warning for Southern Jefferson County in central New York Southern Lewis County in central New York Northeastern Oswego County in central New York * Until 615 PM EDT.. * At 511 PM EDT, a severe thunderstorm was located 8 miles east of Sandy Island Beach State Park, moving northeast at 35 mph.
+Effective: 2021-07-08 16:45:00 EDT Expires: 2021-07-08 17:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Jefferson; Lewis; Oswego A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 515 PM EDT FOR SOUTH CENTRAL JEFFERSON...SOUTHWESTERN LEWIS AND OSWEGO COUNTIES At 445 PM EDT, a severe thunderstorm was located near Mexico Point State Park, or 9 miles south of Sandy Island Beach State Park, moving northeast at 40 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Watertown, Fort Drum, Stony Point, Lowville, West Carthage, Adams, Dexter, Redfield, Glen Park and Highmarket.
-This includes Interstate 81 between exits 37 and 48.
+IMPACT...Expect damage to roofs, siding, and trees.
+Locations impacted include Sandy Island Beach State Park, Pulaski, Central Square, Redfield, Selkirk Shores State Park, Mexico Point State Park, Southwick Beach State Park, Hastings, Richland and Constantia.
+This includes Interstate 81 between exits 32 and 40.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0